Skip to content

 However, MLS’s must provide participants the option of a no-cost waiver of MLS fees, dues, and charges for any licensee or licensed or certified appraiser who can demonstrate subscription to a different MLS where the principal broker participates.
 MLSs may, at their discretion, require waiver recipients and their participants to sign a certification for nonuse of its MLS services, which can include penalties and termination of the waiver if violated.

-Request for waivers of service charges may be submitted to the MLS Board by the Participant for those affiliated sales licensees who do not have a use for, and will not at any time use the service.
+Request for waivers of service charges (quarterly fees) may be submitted to the MLS Board by the Participant for those affiliated sales licensees who do not have a use for and will not at any time use the service.
 Licensees who fall into this category are those who are in the specialty areas designated by the Board of MLS, including:

 • Commercial